blog banner desktop image blog banner mobile image

 Docking

-Underwater docking stations make it possible for an UUV to report back its findings and recharge its batteries without needing to surface.
+Underwater docking stations make it possible for an AUV to report back its findings and recharge its batteries without needing to surface.
 An umbilical cord connects the docking station to a surface vessel and provides data communication and power for recharging.

 Remotely Operated Vehicles (ROVs)